 Bombardier Inc - 06/25/2019

 Bombardier continues to manufactures a series of business aircraft including the Learjet, Challenger and Global families.
 It is also involved in aerostructures and various component repair and engineering services.

 Shown below is a side-by-side comparison and spotting guide of the Bombardier CRJ-200, CRJ-700, CRJ-900 and CRJ-1000 regional jets

 Read more about the Bombardier CRJ Series

-|Shown below is the overall design features of the Bombardier Q400, with a large T-tail, a high aspect ratio wing, elongated engine nacelles, pointed nose and 4-piece windshield.|
+|Shown below is the overall design features of the Bombardier Q400 and De Havilland Dash 8-400, with its large T-tail, a high aspect ratio wing, elongated engine nacelles, pointed nose and 4-piece windshield.|